openstf/minitouch/README.md

 Example output: `$ 9876`

-This is the pid of the minicap process.
+This is the pid of the minitouch process.
 Useful if you want to kill the process.

 ### Writable to the socket